corda/corda-runtime-os/testing/p2p/certificates/src/main/resources/README.md

     - CN: 127.0.0.1
     - Alternates: 127.0.0.1 (as an IP not a DNS name)

-For sslkeystore_alice.jks and sslkeystore_bob.jks we also downloaded the certificates into certificate_alice.pem and certificate_bob.pem respectively.
+For sslkeystore_alice.jks and sslkeystore_bob.jks, we also stored the certificates into certificate_alice.pem and certificate_bob.pem respectively.

 The sslkeystore_c5.jks store contains the following subject alternate names.
 It is used for the HostnameMatcher unit tests.
 ```